funilrys/PyFunceble/docs/usage/from-a-python-script-or-module.rst

 """"""""""""""""""""

 Sometime you may want to change **PyFunceble**'s configuration information from within your code.
-Here are way to do it.
+Here are ways to do it.

 ::